Frequently Asked Questions (FAQs)

 What does 30+ (ish) mean?

-Recently a majority ruling decision was made by the AFL Masters Victorian Metropolitan board that only women who are 30 or above, or turing 30 in this calendar year (2018) are eligible to play.
-Unfortunately there will not be any exceptions.
-We would still encourage women who are close to 30 to be involved with a club in anticipation of reaching the eligible age.
+Recently a majority ruling decision was made by the AFL Masters Victorian Metropolitan board that only women who are 35 or above, or turning 35 in this calendar year (2019) are eligible to play.
+There will be an exemption for players between 30-34 who were registered in 2018 who will be eligible to continue to play.

 What is the uniform?